-IFIAR 2024 Member Profile - ACRA
+IFIAR 2025 Member Profile - ACRA

 1. Jurisdiction 1.1 Insert the name of the jurisdiction in English: Singapore 2.
 Member 2.1 Insert the name of the Member, both in the local language and in English: Accounting and Corporate Regulatory Authority (ACRA) 2.2 Include relevant contact information, including postal address, telephone number(s), a general email address (if any) and a link to the Member's website: 55 Newton Road #03-02 Revenue House Singapore 307987 Tel : (65) 6248 6028 URL : www.acra.gov.sg 2.3 Include the basis for establishment of the Member, as well as the legislation or regulations which provide the Member the authority/mandate with respect to audit regulation.
-Please describe with an appropriate level of detail the mission and responsibilities of the Member with respect to audit regulation: The Accounting and Corporate Regulatory Authority (ACRA) is the national regulator of business entities, public accountants and corporate service providers in Singapore.
+Please describe with an appropriate level of detail the mission and responsibilities of the Member with respect to audit regulation: The Accounting and Corporate Regulatory Authority (ACRA) is the regulator of business registration, financial reporting, public accountants, and corporate service providers.
+ACRA is also responsible for developing the accountancy sector and setting the accounting standards for companies, charities, co-operative societies, and societies in Singapore.
 ACRA was formed as a statutory board on 1 April 2004, following the merger of the former Registry of Companies and Businesses and the Public Accountants' Board.
 It is under the purview of the Ministry of Finance (MOF).
 On 1 April 2023, ACRA, the Singapore Accountancy Commission (SAC) and the Accounting Standards Council (ASC) merged as one entity, taking on the name ACRA.
-Following the merger, ACRA is also responsible for developing the accountancy sector and setting the accounting standards for companies, charities, cooperative societies, and societies in Singapore.
-ACRA seeks to promote a trusted and vibrant business environment in Singapore.
-With regard to the public accountancy sector, ACRA aims to: Promote high regulatory compliance to raise the bar for quality audits and financial reporting Build strong public confidence in audit and financial reporting www.ifiar.org
+ACRA seeks to promote a trusted and vibrant business environment in Singapore that enables innovation and growth.
+Focusing on the public accountancy sector, ACRA aims to: